 Will AI Induce a Pandemic?

-The barrier to designing a virus has dropped from a $100 million lab and a team of PhDs to a high-powered laptop and a grudge.
-AI is beginning to turn biology into code as if it were a language, allowing anyone with a basic chemistry background to follow step-by-step manuals for synthesizing pathogens.
+The barrier to designing a virus has dropped from a $200 million lab and a team of PhDs to a high-powered laptop and a grudge.
+AI is turning biology into code — a language anyone can learn to speak.
+The step-by-step instructions for synthesizing dangerous pathogens are no longer locked behind decades of specialized training.
+They are being written, on demand, by machines.

 The Pandemic